digital-cinema-arts/Muse-Analysis-Tools/README.md

 NOTE: At the moment the setup.py & Python distribution isn't ready yet for this application.
 You will have to install the python libraries manually.
 For example:

-$ pip3 install scipy
+'$ pip3 install scipy'
 Requirement already satisfied: scipy in /usr/local/lib/python3.7/site-packages (1.3.1) Requirement already satisfied: numpy>=1.13.3 in /usr/local/lib/python3.7/site-packages (from scipy) (1.17.3)

-$ pip3 show scipy
+'$ pip3 show scipy'
 Name: scipy
 Version: 1.3.1
 Summary: SciPy: Scientific Library for Python